top of page

 “In those circumstances [absence of further medical evidence on expected fitness to attend], in our view the FTT was entitled to give significant weight to the evidence that was before it at the time of the third adjournment application which, as the FTT found, provided considerable uncertainty as to whether Mr Kohli would be fit to attend the proceedings at any time bearing in mind the nature of his illness.”
 (Westminster Trading Ltd v.
 HMRC [2017] UKUT 23 (TCC))

-Power to insist on further evidence
+- Power to insist on further evidence of medical grounds

 “If there is some evidence that a litigant is unfit to attend, in particular if there is evidence that on medical grounds the litigant has been advised by a qualified person not to attend, but the tribunal or court has doubts as to whether the evidence is genuine or sufficient, the tribunal or court has a discretion whether or not to give a direction such as would enable the doubts to be resolved.
 Thus, one possibility is to direct that further evidence be provided promptly.
 Another is that the party seeking the adjournment should be invited to authorise the legal representatives for the other side to have access to the doctor giving the advice in question.
 The advocates on both sides can do their part in assisting the tribunal faced with such a problem to achieve a just result.
 I do not say that a tribunal or court necessarily makes any error of law in not taking such steps.
 All must depend on the particular circumstances of the case.
 I make these comments in recognition of the fact that applications for an adjournment on the basis of a medical certificate may present difficult problems requiring practical solutions if justice is to be achieved.”
 (Teinaz v.
 Wandsworth LBC [2002] EWCA Civ 1040, §22)